 Architecture students need special software to render 3D models of their projects.
 Naturally, these programs require a certain level of processing power to run fast and smoothly.

-A regular laptop will take half a day at best to render a project, while a gaming laptop could get the job done much faster.
+A regular laptop will take half a day at best to render a project, while a gaming laptop could do the job much faster.

-Nowadays, music production is made easier by online sites and programs that allow anyone to try their hand at producing beats and catchy hooks.
+Nowadays, music production is made easier by online sites and programs allowing anyone to try producing beats and catchy hooks.

-If you’re a musician or sound engineer, you may need a more powerful processor to use more advanced programs, which your gaming laptop can provide.
+If you’re a musician or sound engineer, you may need a more powerful processor to use more advanced programs, which it can provide.

 An additional advantage of gaming laptops is that they have a better sound system, so you’ll be able to listen to your creations in relatively high quality, even if you don’t have your headphones.

 What Type of Gaming Laptop Do I Need?